 Merrimack College prepares students to thrive as productive, responsible citizens in the increasingly complex, competitive and diverse world of the 21st century.

-Across the four schools of the college — the Girard School of Business, the School of Education and Social Policy, School of Liberal Arts, and School of Science and Engineering — the curriculum provides the knowledge and skills that a well-educated person requires to succeed personally and professionally in an ever-changing and challenging global environment.
+Across the five schools of the college — Girard School of Business, School of Education and Social Policy, School of Liberal Arts, School of Health Sciences and School of Science and Engineering — the curriculum provides the knowledge and skills that a well-educated person requires to succeed personally and professionally in an ever-changing and challenging global environment.

 Merrimack graduates are prepared both for productive careers and for global citizenship.
 Students learn to take responsibility for themselves, for others, and for the world.
 Whether they major in Business or History, Chemistry or Psychology, Engineering or English, all students gain a common educational foundation by completing a general education program in which they explore essential knowledge about the world through the varied lenses of the Humanities, the Sciences, and the Social Sciences: Science students read literature; Business students learn about gender and culture; and English and History majors study the scientific method.